-Pin Name I/O Pin Description A1-A2 Input Address 1-2: The address pins set the device select address.
-The device address value in the 2-wire slave address must match the setting of these two pins.
-These pins are internally pulled down.
-SDA I/O Serial Data/Address: This is a bi-directional pin used to shift serial data and addresses for the two-wire interface.
+Pin Name I/O Pin Description A0-A2 Input Address 2-0: These pins are used to select one of up to 8 devices of the same type on the same two-wire bus.
+To select the device, the address value on the three pins must match the corresponding bits contained in the device address.
+The address pins are pulled down internally.
+SDA I/O Serial Data Address: This is a bi-directional pin used to shift serial data and addresses for the two-wire interface.
 It employs an open-drain output and is intended to be wire- OR'd with other devices on the two-wire bus.
 The input buffer incorporates a Schmitt trigger for noise immunity and the output driver includes slope control for falling edges.
 A pull-up resistor is required.
 SCL Input Serial Clock: The serial clock input for the two-wire interface.
 Data is clocked out of the device on the SCL falling edge, and clocked in on the SCL rising edge.
 The SCL input also incorporates a Schmitt trigger input for improved noise immunity.
 WP Input Write Protect: When WP is high, the entire array is write-protected.
 When WP is low, all addresses may be written.
-This pin is internally pulled down.
-NC - No connect VDD Supply Supply Voltage VSS Supply Ground
+This pin is pulled down internally.
+VDD Supply Supply Voltage: 5V VSS Supply Ground